Skip to main content

 4. Specify the Width and Height at which the RDP session window must open.

-5. Click Add to list to save the connection details to the Connection Types list.
+5. Click Save connection to save the connection details to the Connection Types list.

 note